bytebase/redshift-parser/README.md

 # Redshift Parser

-A comprehensive SQL parser for Amazon Redshift built with ANTLR 4, supporting both PostgreSQL and Redshift-specific syntax.
+A comprehensive SQL parser for Amazon Redshift built with ANTLR 4, optimized for Redshift-specific syntax.

 ## Overview

 This project is a Go-based SQL parser specifically designed for Amazon Redshift.
-It originated as a fork of the PostgreSQL parser but has been restructured to accommodate Redshift's unique syntax requirements and incompatibilities with standard PostgreSQL.
+It originated as a fork of the PostgreSQL parser but has been restructured to focus exclusively on Redshift's unique syntax requirements.

 ## Features

 - **Complete SQL Support**: Parses 200+ SQL statement types including DDL, DML, and advanced constructs
 - **Redshift-Specific Syntax**: Full support for Redshift extensions like `IDENTITY` columns, `DISTKEY`, `SORTKEY`, and more
-- **Engine-Aware Parsing**: Dual-mode parser that can handle both PostgreSQL and Redshift syntax
+- **Redshift-Optimized**: Parser optimized exclusively for Redshift syntax and features
 - **Comprehensive Testing**: 200+ test cases covering real-world SQL scenarios
 - **High Performance**: Optimized for production use with parser reuse and efficient error handling